 - requested the Secretary-General, in consultation with the ad hoc group of experts, to consider the desirability of holding a second conference.

 With this resolution, the future of both the Conferences and of the Group of Experts were firmly established.

-The United Nations Conference on the standardization of geographical names, convened every five years, continues to provide a forum:
+The United Nations Conference on the standardization of geographical names, convened every five years, with the objectives to:

-- to encourage national and international geographical names standardization;
+- encourage national and international geographical names standardization;

-- to promote the international dissemination of nationally standardized geographical names information; and
+- promote the international dissemination of nationally standardized geographical names information; and